mattetti/scrapbook/README.md

 be persisted, the persistence layer should be implemented as a processor.
 Examples of processors are data extractors, event triggers, persistence layers etc...
+Processors are called via `#process` and are usually implemented as modules since they don't need to create instances or keep states.

 ### Design